onboard-data/Onboard_Python_API_documentation/Column Definitions.rst

 **def_url**: url for source of definition (brick and haystack only)

-**category**: can be 'Medium', 'Medium Property', None, 'Point Class', 'Quantity Modifier'
+**category**: category used to help sort point types in the ontology (see data model page).
+Can be 'Medium', 'Medium Property', 'Point Class', 'Quantity Modifier', or  None

 Columns for Data Extracted from Buildings